ericleasemorgan/bringing-algorithms/classification-and-clustering/README.md

 Again the results ought to be similar.

-The next step is to read the contents of `train.py` and `classify.py` more closely.
+These scripts, `train.py` and `classify.py` are simple and rudimentary.
+They ought to be considered a framework for other classification systems.
+Such is an exercise left up to the reader.

 ## Visualizing topic models

-This section outlines how to: 1) use a program called Topic Modeling Tool to generate a list of latent themes, and 2) use two different methods to visualize the results.
+This section outlines how to: 1) use a program called Topic Modeling Tool to generate a list of latent themes from a corpus, and 2) use couple of different methods to visualize the results.

 Topic Modeling Tool is a GUI/desktop version of the venerable MALLET suite of tools.
 To get started, first download and install Topic Modeling Tool.
 Second, create a directory called "corpus", and copy (not move) all the .txt files from this distribution (except requirements.txt) into the newly created directory.
-Third create a directory called "model".
+Third, create a directory called "model".
 Then:

    1. open Topic Modeling Tool
    2. specify "Input Dir..." to be the corpus directory
    3. specify "Output Dir..." to be the model directory
-   4. specify the "Number of topics" to equal 4
+   4. specify "Number of topics" to equal 4
-   4. click "Optional Settings" and change "Number of topic words to print" to 3

-The Optional Settings dialog ought to look something like this:

-[INSERT IMAGE-01 HERE.]

-To continue:

-   5. click "Ok"
-   6. click the "Learn Topics" button
+   5. click the "Learn Topics" button

-The Tool will do its good work, and in less than a minute the console will look something like the following, and I have highlighted the resulting topics:
+The Tool will do its good work, and in less than a minute the console will look something like the following.
+I have highlighted the resulting topics:

-[INSERT IMAGE-02 HERE.]
+[INSERT IMAGE HERE.]

 At this point the topics may seem a bit confusing.
-While English stop words have been automatically removed, there may be other noise.
+While English stop words have been automatically removed, there may be additional noise.
 To continue:

-   6. optionally, use your text editor to remove things like digits, additional stop words (like thee, thy, or thou) from the corpus, as well as weird punctation such as the underscore ("_") character
+   6. optionally, use your text editor to remove things like digits, additional stop words (like thee, thy, or thou), as well as meaningless punctation marks such as underscore ("_")
    7. go to Step #5 until tired

-I have removed some of the extraneous data, and now my modeling looks like this:
+After removing cleaning/normalizing the corpus, the resulting topics are a bit more meaningful:

-[INSERT IMAGE-02 HERE.]
+[INSERT IMAGE HERE.]

-To create the first visualization, copy &amp; paste the topics into your favorite spreadsheet application, and then use the spreadsheet to create a pie chart of the result, such as this:
+To create the first visualization:

+   1. copy &amp; paste the topics into your favorite spreadsheet application
+   2. remove the topic words
+   3. sort the spreadsheet on the scores
+   4. create a pie chart of the result

+Using my spreadsheet, the results look like this:

+[INSERT IMAGE HERE.]

+This tells me my corpus is 36% about Topic 0, 25% about Topic 3, etc. What is really interesting is the percentage of each topic; no topic necessarily dominates.

+By augmenting the topic model with metadata, it is easy to see how topics compare to the metadata, and Topic Modeling Tool makes this process easy.
+Here how:

+   1. click the "Optional Settings..." button
+   2. specify "Metadata File..." as authors.csv which is in this distribution
+   3. click the "Ok" button
+   4. click the "Learn Topics" button

+The Tool will do its good work, and the console's contents will be very similar.
+What is different is the underlying delimited data representing the model.
+To visualize this enhanced delimited data you will need to pivot it on a specific column and chart the results.
+An included Python script, `pivot.py` does this work.
+Run it sans any input to learn about the parameters it takes:

+`python3 pivot.py`

+Next, run it with these parameters:

+`python3 pivot.py model/output_csv/topics-metadata.csv barh author`

+The result will be a set of bar charts illustrating how much each author discussed a given topic:

+[INSERT IMAGE HERE.]

+As you can see, each author discuss a different topic almost exclusively.
+Emerson discusses men.
+Alcot discusses Jo.
+Thoreau discusses water.
+Longfellow discusses the heart.

+As an extra exercise, use the authors.csv file as a template, change the author column to year, fill in the year of publication for each file, topic model the result, visualize it as a line chart, and see how themes may (or may not) have changed over time.

 Topic modeling is a unsupervised machine learning process.
 Given a set of documents and an integer (t), a topic modeler will identify t latent themes, where each theme is a list of words which appear relatively close to each to each other.
 There are many topic modeling algorithms, but LDA (Latent Dirichlet Allocation) is generally considered the best one.

+---
+Eric Lease Morgan &lt;emorgan@nd.edu&gt;
+January 16, 2020